 Regardless of what you do in life, somebody else is evaluating your performance.
 Even if you own the business or it is a family run business, and you're the one in charge, someone else is evaluating how well you are doing your job.
 Most people welcome an honest review of their efforts, as long as it is honest, and it is not placed on some kind of inflated grade scale.
-When I was in the Air Force, we received something called Airman Performance Reports (APRs) every year.
-You were graded on 10 or so performance characteristics with a score from one to nine.
-The problem was, the scale had become so inflated that an eight was seen as bad, a seven could end a career.
-What should have been considered an average score, a five, would land you outside the gate by the end of the day with your bags packed.
+When I was in the Air Force, we received Airman Performance Reports (APRs) every year.
+You were graded on ten performance characteristics with a score of one to nine.
+The problem was, the scale had become so inflated that an eight was bad-- a seven could end a career.
+What should have been considered an average score, a five, would land you outside the gate by the end of the day.

-Reviews for my most recent novel, Blood Upon the Sands, have started to appear on book sites throughout the realm.
-Most of these sites, allow readers to review books they’ve read and also evaluate the book from one to five stars.
+Reviews for my most recent novel, Blood Upon the Sands, have begin appearing on book sites throughout the realm.
+Most of these sites allow readers to review books they’ve read and also rate the book from one to five stars.
 Amazon provides no guidance as to what these stars mean.
-If you go to Goodreads, they provide some guidance, the stars from one to five: did not like it, it was okay, liked it, really liked it, it was amazing.
+If you go to Goodreads, they provide some guidance.
+The stars from one to five: did not like it, it was okay, liked it, really liked it, it was amazing.
 Based on that scale, two stars would be average.
 Barnes & Noble defines their star rankings similarly using the words: poor, below average, good, very good, excellent.
 Barnes & Noble really doesn't have an average, so you have a choice of either being below average or good (two or three stars respectively).
 I could find no star definition on Smashwords.

 If I want to buy a book by a particular author, I buy the book.
 I could care less if John Smith from Fort Lee, New Jersey hated Dan Brown's latest book, it doesn't affect my decision to buy.
 However, if I'm interested in a book, maybe because of the cover or a blurb I read, the reviews do come into play.
 But just like when I am buying goods, I read the worst review to see why they were given only one star.
 In a lot of cases, reading the review is illuminating.